songzijiang/Huayu-Gloabl/README.md

 ## Requirements

-The manuscript implementation was developed with Python 3.12, PyTorch, and Linux.
+The reference implementation was developed with Python 3.12, PyTorch, and Linux.
 A CUDA-capable GPU is strongly recommended because all three 241.78-million-parameter sector models are loaded for inference.